Secondhand Smoke (cont.)

 Secondhand smoke and other effects on children

 In addition to the risk of pneumonia and respiratory infections in babies exposed to secondhand smoke (see above), passive smoke is known to increase the severity of asthma in children with this condition.
-About 750,000 middle ear infections in children are also estimated to occur each year as a result of exposure to secondhand smoke.
+Middle ear infections in children are also occur as a result of exposure to secondhand smoke.
 Babies who are exposed to secondhand smoke are at an increased risk for sudden infant death syndrome (SIDS).

 Secondhand smoke and the effects on pregnant women

 Like women who smoke, pregnant women who are exposed to secondhand smoke have an increased risk of having low-birthweight babies.

 Secondhand smoke and the possible link to breast cancer